Resources for young people with diabetes

 - Flash glucose monitoring fact sheet

-- CGM device summary and compatibility chart.
+- Continuous and flash glucose monitoring device summary and compatibility chart

 Youth surveys and outcomes